-I am writing on behalf of the Heterodox Academy to urge your committee to revise or reject LB 538.
+I am writing on behalf of the Heterodox Academy to urge your committee to revise or reject S.558.
 Heterodox Academy (HxA) is a nonpartisan, nonprofit membership organization of more than 7,500 faculty, staff, and students who defend the ideals of open inquiry, viewpoint diversity, and constructive disagreement in higher education.

 Institutions of higher education have been struggling to meet their legal and moral obligations to protect Jewish students and faculty from harassment and other forms of discrimination.
-Heterodox Academy would like to see your committee enact legislation that will help schools meet their responsibilities, but we cannot support LB 538 because its requirement that institutions define "antisemitism" using the International Holocaust Remembrance Alliance (IHRA) definition is unconstitutional.
+Heterodox Academy would like to see your committee advance legislation that will help schools meet their responsibilities, but we cannot support S.558, because its requirement that institutions define "antisemitism" using the International Holocaust Remembrance Alliance (IHRA) definition is unconstitutional.

 Part of the challenge is that existing legal tools for addressing antisemitism are inadequate.
-However, a complicating factor is a lack of clarity by administrators about how to address antisemitism in a way that is compatible with their obligations to protect the free speech and academic freedom rights of the members of their communities.
-LB 538 does not solve this fundamental problem.
+However, a complicating factor involves a lack of clarity by administrators about how to address antisemitism in a way that is compatible with their obligations to protect the free speech and academic freedom rights of the members of their communities.
+S.558 does not solve this fundamental problem.
+In fact, it exacerbates it.